Taurus G3C Review: How Does It Perform?

 Taurus G3C Background

 Many people like to claim Taurus makes good revolvers but bad automatics.
-In my experience, the opposite is true.
+As a former Marine with over a decade of shooting experience, I’d say the opposite is true.
 Their automatic pistols seem to be much more reliable than their revolvers.
 The G3C is not a compact handgun variant of the G3 but the successor to the very popular G2C handgun.
 The G3C features several upgrades over the G2C.

 These improvements include front and rear slide serrations, as well as the front and rear sight are steel sights.
 The trigger is the third generation Taurus trigger and is a flat-faced trigger with a much larger trigger safety.